jonah-chen/eve-bot/README.md

 If you would like more information on her different commands, please refer to my <a href="https://charles-yuan.netlify.app/eve.html">website</a>.

+## Changes on the Fork
+The fork enables the chatbot and

 ## Getting Started
 To get started, you'll need to <a href="https://discord.com/developers/docs/intro">sign up</a> to become a Discord developer, create a bot (application), then get your token.